-Nature Photographer.
+Nature Whisperer.
 Illuminator of the Invisible.
 Mad Scientist.

 Anand Varma grew up exploring the woods near his childhood home in Atlanta, Georgia.
 As a teenager, he picked up his dad’s old camera on a whim and found that he could use it to feed his curiosity about the natural world—and to share his discoveries with others.
 He began photographing natural history subjects in earnest while studying Integrative Biology at the University of California, Berkeley.
 He went on to spend several years assisting photographer David Liittschwager before receiving a National Geographic Young Explorer Grant to document the wetlands of Patagonia in 2010.